lolevbeer/site/_sections/section_2.md

 ---
 We're hiring for front of the house and cellar positions.

-To apply, email us at [info@lolev.beer](mailto:info@lolev.beer?subject=Give me a job at Lolev!) with relevant experience.
+To apply, email us at [jobs@lolev.beer](mailto:jobs@lolev.beer?subject=Give me a job at Lolev!) with relevant experience.